saibharath2/AWS-Data-Pipeline---OLTP/README.md

 This project involves building a data pipeline using AWS services.
 The pipeline processes and standardizes data from various sources, including PostgreSQL and APIs, and serves it through a RESTful API.
 The pipeline is developed using AWS EC2 with python, AWS RDS with PostgreSQL, AWS Lambda, and AWS API Gateway.

 ## Project Overview
-AWS EC2 with Jupyter Notebook: Used for Python development and building data pipelines.
+AWS EC2 with Python : Used for Python development and building data pipelines.

 AWS RDS with PostgreSQL: For data storage, modeling, and schema management.